New Kia Soul EV 2019: details and pictures

-Four drive modes can be selected: Eco, Comfort, Sport and Eco+, each offer varying levels of acceleration, regenerative braking power and interior ventilation settings in order to either maximise performance, comfort or driving range as required.
+Four drive modes can be selected: Normal, Eco, Eco+ and Sport, each offering varying levels of acceleration, regenerative braking power and interior ventilation in order to either maximise performance, comfort or driving range as required.

-Looks have been updated but not radically altered for the second-generation Soul EV.
+Looks have been updated but not radically altered for the third-generation Soul EV, although Kia says every panel is new.
 Fans of the original will recognise the familiar boxy profile instantly, but at the front and rear there are now smoother, more aerodynamic bumpers.

-The LED headlamps are integrated into the 'brow' of the car up front, while the Soul EV also gets its own design of alloy wheel – distinct from those available on the regular Soul.
+The LED headlamps are integrated into the 'brow' of the car up front, while the Soul EV also gets its own design of five-spoke, 17-inch alloy wheels, distinct from those available on the regular Soul.

 Interior, technology and specifications

-Exact UK specifications for the new Soul EV are still being firmed up, but it will be available with an extensive suite of driver-assistance systems, some as standard, others as options.
+The new Soul EV will come with an extensive suite of driver-assistance systems as standard, with others available as options.

 These include forward collision warning, collision avoidance assistance, lane-departure warning, lane-keeping assistance, driver alertness monitoring, adaptive cruise control, blind-spot monitoring and rear cross-traffic alerts.

-Inside, there's a rotary shifter to select drive, neutral, reverse and park, as well as 10.25-inch colour touchscreen infotainment with a rear-view camera and parking sensors.
-Android Auto, Apple CarPlay and Bluetooth connectivity all feature, as well as voice recognition.
+Inside, there's a rotary shifter to select drive, neutral, reverse and park, as well as 10.25-inch colour infotainment touchscreen with a rear-view camera and parking sensors.
+Android Auto, Apple CarPlay, Bluetooth connectivity and wireless smartphone charging all feature, as does voice recognition.